DanieleZambetti97/ProjectMoana/README.md

 CAMERA(PERSPECTIVE, ROTATION_Z(30)* TRANSLATION([-4, 0, 1]), 1.0, 2.0)
 ```

 Now you added a checkered ground that is not emissive.
-Thus, it is lighted by the emissive skyblue sky.
+Thus, it is lighted by the emissive light-blue sky.
 The IDENTITY is the null transformation.

 This script creates this image: